 “Limitless” appears to be the codename for Microsoft Flight Simulator 2024.
 It’s in the filenames of the first set of reveal screenshots from 2023, and it also happens to be the name of the app shortcut on PCs that have the sim pre-ordered.

-During the aforementioned Global Preview Event, Neumann, while citing all of the advancements that have been made with Microsoft Flight Simulator 2024, mentioned how the new program “is a sim, not a game.”
+During the aforementioned Global Preview Event, Neumann, whilst citing all of the advancements that have been made with Microsoft Flight Simulator 2024, mentioned how the new title “is a sim, not a game.”

 Whether it was an intentional reference or not, this descriptor is a consistent point of contention within the sim community.
 To oversimplify, for some folks, a title can only be considered a ‘real sim’ if it’s complex enough.
 Otherwise, it should be referred to as a ‘game.’

 As you might imagine, the threshold of complexity varies depending on who you ask.
-Nevertheless, the fact that Neumann made this statement with confidence shows how he (and no doubt also the rest of his team) feel about their work.
-Asobo wants everyone to understand just how mammoth of a project Microsoft Flight Simulator 2024 really is.
+Nevertheless, the fact that Neumann made this statement with confidence shows how proud he and the rest of the massive development team are of their work.
+Asobo wants everyone to understand just how mammoth of a project Microsoft Flight Simulator 2024 genuinely is.

-“Limitless” is a fitting adjective considering what the new sim is seeking to accomplish from both a technological standpoint as well as its content.
+“Limitless” is a fitting adjective considering what MSFS 2024 is seeking to accomplish from both a technological standpoint as well as its gameplay (sim-play?) content.

-Microsoft Flight Simulator 2024 is selling itself as not just on the notion of it being a massive upgrade to its predecessor, but the most ambitious and feature-rich consumer-grade flight simulator to date.
-Between the extensive work done to improve the world detail and flight dynamics of aircraft, to the depth of the new Career Mode and its wealth of activities; there will be a lot for players to unpack right out of the box.
+Microsoft Flight Simulator 2024 is selling itself not just on the notion of it being a massive upgrade to its predecessor, but the easily the most ambitious and feature-rich consumer-grade flight simulator to date.
+There will be a lot of content for players to unpack right out of the box.

 Of course, as established at the onset, Asobo is actually going to need to follow through on all of these lofty promises.